spcl/serverless-benchmarks-artifact/README.md

 * For each benchmark, we measure warm and cold invocations on AWS and GCP, and warm and burst invocations on Azure.
 * For each execution we need 200 datapoints, and we perform 250 repetitions as the cloud billing system is not always reliable and it is not guaranteed that we will obtain exact billing data for each invocation.
 * For cold experiments we need to enforce container eviction between each batch of invocations.
 Thus, the process can take several minutes.
+* On Azure we no longer use the `thumbnailer` Node.js benchmark, as it is no longer possible to create Linux function app with Functions runtime 2.0 and Node.js.

 Steps needed to reproduce the results.